 Following a federal investigation into corruption in Atlanta government, in February 2019, the Mayor and City Council of Atlanta established a task force to assess the city’s oversight and investigative infrastructure to address fraud, corruption, and abuse by City employees, officials, and those interacting with City government.

 The Task Force for the Promotion of Public Trust was constituted with appointments of the Mayor, the City Council, and the City Council President of former prosecutors, members of academia, former local government attorneys, residents of the City of Atlanta, and former judges.

 The Task Force held five public meetings, during which it received testimony from subject matter experts and members of the public and relevant documentation, including state and local statutes and ordinances.

-The Office of the Inspector General exercises jurisdiction over the following entities:
+The Office of the Inspector General exercises jurisdiction over the following City of Atlanta entities:

 Please enter the information below, and then click “Submit” to automatically submit the completed form to the Office of the Inspector General – City of Atlanta.

 You may also print and mail the completed form to: Office of the Inspector General – City of Atlanta, 185 Ted Turner Dr, S.W., Suite 6200, Atlanta, Ga.
 30303.

 A team member will review and respond to your request within 24 hours.